do0dleme/do0dleme/README.md

-Hi, I’m doodle!
+Hi, I’m *doodle*!

-I’m interested in: making and forking mods for Minetest I’m currently learning: making formspecs in lua
+*I’m interested in:* making and forking mods for Minetest

+*I’m currently learning:* making formspecs in lua

-How to reach me
+*How to reach me*
-      Discord: dewdle#4228
+      *Discord:* dewdle#4228
-               or Wilderness Survival's server: https://dsc.gg/dew
+               *or Wilderness Survival*'s server: https://dsc.gg/dew

  *work in progress*